vasily-kartashov/vasily-kartashov.github.io/_posts/2016-06-30-codility-lessions-in-bash.md

 balance 3 1 2 4 3
 ```

-To solve [Permutation Missing Element Exercise](https://codility.com/programmers/task/perm_missing_elem/) we can use the fact that the sum of arithmetic progression is closed form expression and can be solved in O(1).
+To solve [Permutation Missing Element Exercise](https://codility.com/programmers/task/perm_missing_elem/) we can use the fact that the sum of arithmetic progression is a closed form expression and can be computed in O(1).
 If we compare this theoretical sum to the actual sum of the array the difference will give us the missing argument.

 ```bash
 function missing {